Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 And our code we'll want to execute at address alpha would be:
 C4 1581 AE6 6???

 But because we're at the end of the binary, it's too far to jump with the 3 nibbles, so we'll have to use golong, which will be 8Cwxyz - this only costs 3 more cycles so it's not that much of a cost, and maybe we can rectify it later.
-SaveCarry is at 003C7 so we need to jump back to that from it looks like 10f3 + 7?
-4346 -> 967
+SaveCarry is at 003C7 so we need to jump back to that from it looks like 10f3 + 6?
+F2CE?
+After fnangling with this value a little, the Disassembler is reporting a different value, so, changing this to F2D1

 So now we're saying:
 C4 1581 AE6 8C1D2F